📅 Last updated · 最終更新:2026年5月24日

 広島

+Top Hiroshima souvenirs and must-visit travel spots — your complete guide for visitors to Japan.
 Hiroshima stands as one of humanity’s most powerful symbols of peace and renewal.
 Rebuilt from unimaginable devastation in 1945, the city today is vibrant, forward-looking, and profoundly moving.
 The Peace Memorial Park and Museum are essential experiences for every visitor.
 But Hiroshima rewards exploration beyond the memorial — the floating torii of Miyajima Island, the oyster farms of Hiroshima Bay, and the fiery mazemen of Hiroshima tsukemen all await.

 🌸 Best Season: Mar–Apr · Sep–Nov